JaminCO/JaminCO/README.md

 ## 🔧 Currently Working On

-I'm currently working on a project that aims to make QRCode Generation easier for frontend devs.
+I'm currently working on several projects:
+- #### Inkwell
+  This a platform that would provide writers with a portfolio to showcase their skills and works to potential employers, help connect with other writers, and grow their audience through     writing articles with the help of our in-platform AI. => [Inkwell](https://useinkwell.vercel.app/)

+- #### Qrdini
+  Qrdini is an API built especially for frontend devs, in other to help them generate and store QR codes.
+Currently Qrdini is in the beta version but work has begun to roll out V1, if you are interested in using Qrdini it's free, so check it out here => [Qrdini](https://jaminco.github.io/Qrdini)

 Stay tuned for updates!

 ## 📝 About Me